 - Meeting appropriate deadlines.

-- Reading and understanding all materials sent to you from the Student Financial Assistance and Scholarship Office and all forms you are asked to submit or sign.
+- Reading and understanding all materials sent to you from the Financial Aid Office and all forms you are asked to submit or sign.

 - Requesting personal assistance if you have questions or don’t understand the information provided to you.

-- Submitting documentation and information requested by the Student Financial Assistance Office in a timely manner and keeping copies for your own records.
+- Submitting documentation and information requested by the Financial Aid Office in a timely manner and keeping copies for your own records.

 - Checking your My Financial Aid account regularly.

-- Notifying the Financial Assistance and Scholarship Office of any name or address changes.
+- Notifying the Financial Aid Office of any name or address changes.